bnb-chain/bnb-chain.github.io/docs/rpc.md

 # JSON-RPC Endpoint

+JSON-RPC endpoints refers to the network location where a program could transfer its RPC requests to access server data.
+Once you connect a decentralized application to an RPC endpoint, you can access the functionalities of different operations, which could enable real-time usage of blockchain data.
+BNB Chain provides several RPC endpoints for connectinto both its Minent and Testnet.
+In this section, we list the JSON-RPC endpoints that can be used for connecting to BNB Smart Chain.

-## BNB Smart Chain
+## RPC Endpoints for BNB Smart Chain

 :::info

-The rate limit of BSC endpoint on Testnet and Mainnet is 10K/5min.
+The rate limit of BSC endpoint on Testnet and Mainnet is **10K/5min**.

 :::